freeCodeCamp/freeCodeCamp/guide/english/git/index.md

 The **working directory** is where a user makes local changes to a project.
 The working directory pulls the project's files from the Git directory's object database and places them on the user's local machine.

+Note: **Directory** is also known as **Repository** or short form repo.
+The repo on the user's local machine is called "Local repo" while the repo on git server is called "Remote repo".

 The **staging area** is a file (also called the "index", "stage", or "cache") that stores information about what will go into your next commit.
 A commit is when you tell Git to save these staged changes.
 Git takes a snapshot of the files as they are and permanently stores that snapshot in the Git directory.

 With three sections, there are three main states that a file can be in at any given time: committed, modified, or staged.
 You *modify* a file any time you make changes to it in your working directory.
 Next, it's *staged* when you move it to the staging area.
 Finally, it's *committed* after a commit.